ulfschneider/afova/README.md

 : The value of a field doesn´t comply to the pattern of the `pattern` attribute

 `data-max`
-: The number value of a field is bigger than the value of the `max` attribute
+: The number value of a field is greater than the value of the `max` attribute

 `data-min`
-: The number value of a field is smaller than the value of the `min` attribute
+: The number value of a field is less than the value of the `min` attribute

 `data-step`
 : The number value of field is not evenly divisable by the value of the `step` attribute